Skip to content

 According to Liquipedia, the shield also grants control immunity and a 30 movement speed bonus when fully charged.
 In practical terms, every basic attack you land on minions during lane phase is feeding her durability bar, so you should never sit still and stop attacking.

 The shield breaks the moment Hanabi takes a single hit while it’s full, but the movement speed buff lasts a few seconds longer.
-We measured this gap at roughly 2 seconds across our test games, which is just enough time to reposition out of an enemy crowd-control chain.
+That gap lasts just long enough to reposition out of an enemy crowd-control chain.

 #Skill 1: Ninjutsu: Petal Barrage